 Onboard and settle in

 Arriving at the NIH will be both busy and exciting.
-Be sure to connect with your principal investigator or main NIH contact to know when and where to arrive on your first day.
+Be sure to connect with your Principal Investigator (PI) or main NIH contact to know when and where to arrive on your first day.
 Don’t be afraid to ask questions, your new NIH colleagues are willing to help.
 Give yourself grace as you make the transition to the NIH, new systems can be overwhelming.

 Your first days